StudySmarter - The all-in-one study app.

 Try this one?

 To make benzene rings and other aromatic compounds, we use a process called catalytic reforming.
 To do this, we take fractions from crude oil that are around six to eight carbon atoms long.
 We then heat them with a catalyst and hydrogen gas to 500 °C at a pressure of about 20 atm.
 The catalyst is a mixture of aluminium oxide and platinum.
-This is why the process is sometimes known as ‘platforming’.
+This is why the process is sometimes known as platforming.
 At such high temperatures, some of the hydrocarbons tend to decay into carbon, which contaminates the catalyst, but adding hydrogen stops this process.
 The products are benzene derivatives and more hydrogen gas.

 The ring of delocalised electrons is an area full of lots of electrons squashed into a small space.
 We can say that it has a high electron density.
 This means that it is attractive to electrophiles.
 You should remember that electrophiles are electron pair acceptors, with an empty orbital and positive or partial positive charge (-phile comes from the Latin word philos, meaning ‘love’ - electrophiles really love electrons!).

-If we put these two together, we can conclude that aromatic compounds like benzene often take part in electrophilic substitution reactions.
+If we put these two ideas together, we can conclude that aromatic compounds like benzene often take part in electrophilic substitution reactions.
 We’ll look at these in more depth in Reactions of Benzene.
 Some examples include:

+In the article we mentioned above, we'll also look at reactions such as combustion.
 Because benzene has a high ratio of carbon to hydrogen atoms, it burns with a characteristically sooty flame.
 This is one way of identifying aromatic compounds.

 Each carbon atom in benzene contains one unbonded electron which is found in a pi orbital.
 These orbitals overlap above and below the benzene ring to form an area of delocalisation.
 The electrons can move freely within this region, which is known as a ring of aromaticity.